Semester in China

 - Things to do

 Beijing is the political and cultural center of China.
 You will find ancient temples and palace complexes as well as skyscrapers and museums easily accessible via Beijing's public transportation system or by rental bike.

-The program includes travel outside of Beijing to various cultural and historic sites every other weekend and a ten-day trip to Xi'an, Nanjing and Shanghai.
+The program includes travel outside of Beijing to various cultural and historic sites every other weekend and two longer trips to places like Xi'an, Shanghai and Dalian.

 - Beijing was first populated over half a million years ago, but the first Chinese Emperor was crowned in 221 BC.
 In 1421 the third Ming Emperor, Yongle, established Beijing as the new capitol and created the Forbidden City, the grid system and many landmarks which are still there today.
 The late 19th and 20th centuries saw Beijing as the center of political turmoil and unrest, marked by fighting between China and foreign forces as well as between Chinese nationalists and communists.
 After the creation of the People's Republic of China, much of the city's traditional architecture was destroyed.
 Since then Beijing has gained economic strength, most notably demonstrated in their being awarded the 2008 summer Olympics.

 Summer in Beijing is hot and humid, with most of the year's rainfall happening in July and August, and temperatures can exceed 104° F (40° C).
 Winter is cold and dry with occasional snow and can dip to -4° F (-20° C).
 Air pollution levels can also occasionally affect travel plans.

 In most cases students adapt well to their circumstances, but it is helpful to know what to expect as you prepare for a specific experience.
 If you have specific questions about a program, we would encourage you to speak directly to your off-campus instructor or director or, feel free to stop by the OCP Office at any time.